tendermint/tendermint/docs/tendermint-core/p2p/peer_manager.md

 If the transition succeeds, the peer is set to the `connected` state as an *incoming* peer.

-The peer `LastConnected` time is set and, if the peer was `Inactive`, it becomes active.
+The accepted peer might not be known by the peer manager.
+In this case it is registered in the peer store, without any associated address.
-Moreover, the `DialFailures` counter is reset for all addresses associated to the peer.
+The peer `LastConnected` time is set and the `DialFailures` counter is reset for all addresses associated to the peer.

+> If the peer is `Inactive`, it is set as active.
+> This action has not effect apart from producing metrics.

 #### Errors